spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 * All parts must have a block as type
 * Connectors must only connect ports with same type.
 * Connectors must always connect outgoing with incoming ports.
-* Connectors must adhere to the timing of the ports.
 * Cycles in an IBD must contain a delay of at least 1 unit.